angrycarrots/open-class-scheduler/PLAN.md

 - Phase 4 admin functionality is complete and tested
 - Bundle size: 514 KB (reasonable)
 - All tests passing ✅ (10/10)
-- Ready for Phase 5: Integration & Polish
+- Ready for Phase 5: Waivers & Email Notifications

 ## Success Criteria

 - [ ] Users can view and register for yoga classes
 - [ ] Authentication system works seamlessly
-- [ ] Payment processing is secure and reliable
 - [ ] Admin can manage classes effectively
-- [ ] SMS notifications are sent for registrations
+- [ ] Email notifications are sent for waiver agreement, registration, and cancellations
+- [ ] Users must agree to an admin-defined waiver during signup; acceptance is persisted
+- [ ] Cancelled classes remain listed and are clearly marked "Cancelled"
 - [ ] Application is fully responsive
 - [ ] All forms have proper validation
 - [ ] Error handling is comprehensive